 My family loves my Easy Pork Fried Rice recipe because I learned the secret to great fried rice at a place that, in my opinion, serves delish fried rice, Benihanas.
 Benihana is one of those places where chefs throw their knives around, as well as salt and pepper shakers as they cook for you at a community table, and can almost always get that shrimp tail into their hat, or pocket.
 It's just fun.

 But they do make good fried rice side.

-I’ve poked and prodded at my cook books and on-line for Pork Fried Rice recipes.
+I've poked and prodded at my cookbooks and online for Pork Fried Rice recipes.
 It seems they all have the idea that this should be the main course, with many ingredients and steps.
-I like my Easy Pork Fried Rice as a side.
-Generally along side a simple protein, like Chinese Style Baked Chicken Thighs.
+I like my Easy Pork Fried Rice as a side dish.
+Generally alongside a simple protein, like Chinese Style Baked Chicken Thighs.

 And it's a great use of left-overs.